John Solomon Sandridge: Inventor

 Creatively imaginative, Sandridge developed and holds copyright and trademark rights to several artistic concepts, including Papa-Cause™ and Numinousneoism™ Art, as well as creating and sharing a universal message of everyone practicing "One Great Thing" to have successful relationships and a happy life.

 Papa-Cause

 Sandridge created, illustrated and wrote about a jovial black character he named Papa-Cause, described as a friend of Santa Claus.
 Papa-Cause delights the whims of children of all ages because of his warm, caring spirit, affable nature, and wise advice.
 Influenced by Sandridge's rich cultural heritage, the imagery of Papa-Cause™ manifested as a distinctly unique character, bearing his own nostalgic tales of holiday joy and family love.
-In February 2018, The City of Gadsen, Alabama, recognized Sandridge and his Papa Cause character for "reinvigorating the spirit of unity and positivity" with a proclamation acknowledging the first Saturday in February as Papa Cause Day.
+In February 2018, The City of Gadsden, Alabama, recognized Sandridge and his Papa Cause character for "reinvigorating the spirit of unity and positivity" with a proclamation acknowledging the first Saturday in February as Papa Cause Day.